 - A. The final selection phase of the solicitation process shall be comprised of selection of which eligible applications shall be submitted for final selection and the establishment of operating conditions of any permits issued under this chapter.
-The final selection process shall not exceed one hundred and twentythirty (30120) days in the absence of an appeal. - B. The final selection process for dispensaries shall commence with the separation of all eligible applications into the areas that are delineated in subsection D of Section 6.108.030.
-If an area has a number of eligible applications that is the same as or less than the allowable number of medical cannabismarijuana dispensaries for such area, then all applications for that area shall be submitted for establishment of operating conditions as set forth in subsection C of this section.
-If any area has a number of eligible applications that exceeds the maximum number of dispensaries for such area, the eligible applications to be submitted for final selection shall be designated by a competitive evaluation process in which applicants are scored and ranked with the director recommending issuance of a permit to the highest ranked, eligible applicants in each geographic area where dispensary permits are availabledrawing or other method that ensures that each eligible application has an equal chance of being selected for the area.
+The final selection process shall not exceed one hundred and twenty (120) days in the absence of an appeal. - B. The final selection process for dispensaries shall commence with the separation of all eligible applications into the areas that are delineated in subsection D of Section 6.108.030.
+If an area has a number of eligible applications that is the same as or less than the allowable number of medical cannabis dispensaries for such area, then all applications for that area shall be submitted for establishment of operating conditions as set forth in subsection C of this section.
+If any area has a number of eligible applications that exceeds the maximum

-- C. The sheriff and, the director community development agency and the health care services agency shall establish operating conditions, in addition to the standard conditions contained in Section 6.108.120 for dispensaries and in Section 6.108.120 for delivery operations, for each eligible application that has been submitted for final review.
-The operating conditions shall be limited to those that are necessary to carry out the purposes of this chapter and, to mitigate specific and foreseeable adverse impacts on properties in the vicinity and to achieve the mission statement in the application. - D. At the conclusion of the final selection, the directorsheriff shall give notice to the dispensary permit applicant of the operating conditions that would attach to the permit.
+- number of dispensaries for such area, the eligible applications to be submitted for final selection shall be designated by a competitive evaluation process in which applicants are scored and ranked with the director recommending issuance of a permit to the highest ranked, eligible applicants in each geographic area where dispensary permits are available. - C. The sheriff and the director shall establish operating conditions, in addition to the standard conditions contained in Section 6.108.120 for dispensaries and in Section 6.108.120 for delivery operations, for each eligible application that has been submitted for final review.
+The operating conditions shall be limited to those that are necessary to carry out the purposes of this chapter and to mitigate specific and foreseeable adverse impacts on properties in the vicinity. - D. At the conclusion of the final selection, the director shall give notice to the dispensary permit applicant of the operating conditions that would attach to the permit.
 Within ten days after notice, the applicant shall either: - 1.
-Certify acceptance of the operating conditions and the standard conditions of the permit, and the permit shall thereupon issue immediately. - 2.
-If the applicant refuses or fails to certify agreement with any operating condition or standard condition, the application shall be denied.
+Certify acceptance of the operating conditions and the standard conditions of the permit, and the permit shall thereupon issue immediately. - If the applicant refuses or fails to certify agreement with any operating condition or standard condition, the application shall be denied.
 The applicant may appeal any condition within ten days after notice of the conditions.
 Upon either the failure to file a timely appeal or the rejection of the appeal, the application shall be deemed denied. - E. The operating conditions established by the director shall include the requirement for each eligible applicant to obtain (1) any required state permits or licenses for the operation of a dispensary and delivery operation, if applicable, and (2) all land use entitlements required to operate a dispensary and delivery operation, if applicable.
 No dispensary or delivery permit shall be effective until these conditions of approval are satisfied.